xiaoshuang-wang/xiaoshuang-wang.github.io/_pages/about.md

 Research interests
 ======
-My research dinterests include multi-modal data mining, multiway analysis of brain imaging data, brain network dynamics, and computational neuroscience.
+My research interests include multi-modal data mining, multiway analysis of brain imaging data, brain network dynamics, and computational neuroscience.
 During my Ph.D. study, I focus on the altered functional connectivity in major depression under resting states and naturalistic task conditions, and I would like to apply the coupled tensor decomposition model to explore the abnormal brain networks in psychiatric disorders at the group level.
 I am also interested in developing advanced methods to reveal the dynamics of task-related brain networks.